confluentinc/ksql/docs/installation/server-config/integrate-ksql-with-confluent-control-center.rst

   to the IP address of the REST API endpoint for KSQL Server.
 Typical values are ``http://0.0.0.0:8088`` and ``http://localhost:8088``.
 * In the |c3-short| configuration file, set the ``confluent.controlcenter.ksql.url``
-  property to the KSQL Server hostname.
+  property to the URL of the KSQL Server host.
 This setting specifies how |c3-short|
   communicates with KSQL Server for regular HTTP requests.
 For more information, see :ref:`controlcenter_ksql_settings`.
 * If KSQL Server communicates over an internal DNS that is not externally